piroux/libfabric/man/fi_pingpong.1.md

 # DEFAULTS

-There is no default provider; if a provider is not specified via the `-f` switch, the test will pick one from the list of available providers (as returned by `fi_getinfo`(3)).
+There is no default provider; if a provider is not specified via the `-p` switch, the test will pick one from the list of available providers (as returned by `fi_getinfo`(3)).

 If no endpoint type is specified, 'dgram' is used.